pymupdf/PyMuPDF/docs/page.rst

             * ``("l", p1, p2)`` - a line from p1 to p2 (:ref:`Point` objects).
             * ``("c", p1, p2, p3, p4)`` - cubic Bézier curve **from p1 to p4** (p2 and p3 are the control points).
 All objects are of type :ref:`Point`.
-            * ``("re", rect)`` - a :ref:`Rect`. *Changed in v1.18.17:* Multiple rectangles within the same path are now detected.
+            * ``("re", rect, orientation)`` - a :ref:`Rect`. *Changed in v1.18.17:* Multiple rectangles within the same path are now detected. *Changed in v1.19.2:* added integer ``orientation`` which is 1 resp. -1 indicating whether the enclosed area is rotated left (1 = anti-clockwise), or resp. right [#f7]_.
-            * ``("qu", quad)`` - a :ref:`Quad`. *New in v1.18.17:* In many -- not all! -- situations, 3 or 4 consecutive lines are detected to actually represent a :ref:`Quad`.
+            * ``("qu", quad)`` - a :ref:`Quad`. *New in v1.18.17, changed in v1.19.2:* 3 or 4 consecutive lines are detected to actually represent a :ref:`Quad`.

+            .. note:: Starting with v1.19.2, quads and rectangles are reliably recognized as such.

             Using class :ref:`Shape`, you should be able to recreate the original drawings on a separate (PDF) page with high fidelity, but see the following comments on restrictions.
 A coding draft can be found in section "Extractings Drawings" of chapter :ref:`FAQ`.

       .. note::
            * The visual appearance of a page may have been designed in a very complex way.
-For example in PDF, layers (Optional Content Groups) can control the visibility of any item (drawings and other objects) depending on whatever condition: for example showing or suppressing a watermark depending on the current output device (screen, paper, ...), or option-based inclusion / omission of details in a technical document, and so on.
+For example in PDF, layers (Optional Content Groups) can control the visibility of items (drawings and other objects) depending on whatever condition: for example showing or suppressing a watermark depending on the current output device (screen, paper, ...), or option-based inclusion / omission of details in a technical document, and so on.
 Effects like these are ignored by the method -- it will **unconditionally return all paths**.

            * When a viewer software builds a page's appearance, it will sequentially walk through a list of commands (in PDF, those are stored in the ``/Contents`` object), containing instructions like "draw this path, show this image, paint this text, etc.".
 The key ``"seqno"`` (new in v1.19.0) is the command number, that draws this path.
 You can use it to determine if objects cover other objects on the page.
 For example, the rectangle of a "fill" path will cover objects drawn earlier -- i.e. having a smaller ``"seqno"`` -- if the rectangles overlap.
 Please also see :meth:`Page.get_bboxlog` and :meth:`Page.get_texttrace`.

       .. note:: The method is now based on the output of :meth:`Page.get_cdrawings` -- which is faster, but requires somewhat more attention processing its output.

-      .. note:: The ``"clippings"`` key present in an earlier version has been removed again in v1.19.0.

    .. method:: get_cdrawings()